eugeneromero/kubernetes-terraform-demo/README.md

 ```
 terraform apply terraform.tfplan
 ```
-This will create the resource group and Kubernetes cluster (took about ~4 mins in my testing).
+This will create the resource group and Kubernetes cluster (should take about ~4 minutes).

 ## Deploy application and Kubernetes configuration
 Once the cluster is in place, set up the Kubernetes credentials locally (adjust the values as needed if they have been changed in the Terraform code):